MarcosCobena/marcoscobena.github.io/items/wave-engines-on-line-gltf-viewer.md

 How, then, can we read images faster?
 For our [WebGL.NET samples gallery](https://webgldotnet.surge.sh/), our friend Juan Antonio Cano consumed Skia through some initial .NET bindings, and already solved such by taking some hundred ms. However, the current state of [such bindings](https://github.com/unoplatform/Uno.SkiaSharp), made by Uno team, were not compatible with vanilla Mono Wasm, thus we looked for an alternative thinking on maintenance in a future.
 Also important, we only needed the small piece to decode an image, and nothing else.

 It turns out [CanvasKit](https://skia.org/user/modules/canvaskit) ("Skia in Wasm", quickly), exposed such piece, and has a JavaScript interface.
 We made some tests in the CanvasKit playground and looked promising.
-Then, our `CanvasKitImporter` was born —replacing ImageSharp one.
+Then, our `CanvasKitImporter` was born â€”replacing ImageSharp one.

 ```c-sharp
 private JSObject DecodeImage(Stream stream)